 End-of-lesson check

-What is the core idea behind "Book Reports: AI as a Reader, Not a Writer"?
+What is the main idea of "Book Reports: AI as a Reader, Not a Writer"?

-Which term best describes a foundational idea in "Book Reports: AI as a Reader, Not a Writer"?
+Which concept is most central to "Book Reports: AI as a Reader, Not a Writer"?

 evidence